chris-lovejoy/site/_tabs/services.md

 #### 1. **The MVP-to-production chasm**

-Demos are easy—production ROI is hard.
+Demos are easy - production ROI is hard.
 You need to solve the *last mile problem*: AI systems work well in general but fail on your specific workflows without deep domain expertise and operational context baked in.
 The bar for performance in mission-critical industries is high and not easy to achieve.

 I help teams design pragmatic evaluations, tailored to their stage of product development, to enable targeted iteration, achieve safe and effective performance and then maintain it through robust post-deployment monitoring.
 At Anterior, I built AI systems that achieved [99.24% accuracy and 92% clinician satisfaction](https://www.healthhelp.com/wp-content/uploads/Points-of-Light-2025-Case-Study-25-Final.pdf) across millions of patients.
 I made this possible by designing human-AI hybrid review systems, [enabling a small team of clinicians to review cases from millions of patients](https://www.youtube.com/watch?v=cZ5ZJy19KMo).